 Extra-virgin olive oil (cold pressed) is the best.
 The problem is: How do we know if it is the real thing and not fraud oil?

-6 Tips for Recognising Real Extra Virgin Olive Oil
+6 Tips for Recognizing Real Extra Virgin Olive Oil

 - Do not buy light olive oil or a blend; it isn’t virgin quality.

 - When extra virgin olive oil costs less than $10 a litre it may not be real.

 - Only buy oils in dark bottles, as this protects the oil from oxidation.

 - Look for a seal from the International Olive Oil Council (IOC)

 - Look for a harvesting date on the label.